Advances in Phonons: From Band Topology to Phonon Chirality: Conclusions and Perspectives

-The coupling between chiral phonons and magnetism may also help to shed light in the unusual thermal transport behaviors in correlated and topological materials.
 As one of the main heat carriers, phonons are critical for thermal conductivity.
-For a long time, the phonon contribution to the thermal Hall conductivity, $\kappa_{xy}$, has been overlooked due to the small phonon magnetic moment and hence negligible responses under magnetic fields.
-Recently, giant $\kappa_{xy}$ was observed in many strongly correlated insulators, including the cuprate high-Tc superconductors~\cite{grissonnanche2020chiral}, Kitaev spin liquid candidate $\alpha$-RuCl$_3$~\cite{kasahara2018majorana}, quantum paraelectric SrTiO$_3$~\cite{li2020phonon}.
-Empirically, THE in these insulators displays two ubiquitous features: (1) longitudinal and transverse thermal conductivity peak at the same temperature, and (2) $\kappa_{xy}/\kappa_{xx}\sim10^{-3}$ around B$\sim$10 T. These observations suggest that the unusually large THE has a phonon origin.
+For a long time, the phonon contribution to the thermal Hall conductivity, $\kappa_{xy}$, has been overlooked due to the small phonon magnetic moment.
+Recently, giant $\kappa_{xy}$ was observed in many strongly correlated insulators, including the cuprate high-$T_c$ superconductors~\cite{grissonnanche2020chiral}, Kitaev spin liquid candidate $\alpha$-RuCl$_3$~\cite{kasahara2018majorana}, quantum paraelectric SrTiO$_3$~\cite{li2020phonon}.
+Empirically, the thermal Hall effect in these insulators displays two ubiquitous features: (1) longitudinal and transverse thermal conductivity peak at the same temperature, and (2) $\kappa_{xy}/\kappa_{xx}\sim10^{-3}$ around B$\sim$10 T. These observations suggest that the unusually large $\kappa_{xy}$ has a phonon origin.
 Phenomenologically, the transverse conductivity can be written as $\kappa_{xy}=\frac{1}{\nu}\sum_{\gamma}C^{\gamma}(v_{xy}^{\gamma}l^{\gamma}+l_{xy}^{\gamma}v^{\gamma})$, where $C$, $v$, and $l$ are the specific heat, phonon velocity, and mean-free path, respectively. $\gamma$ is the index of phonon modes, and $\nu$ is a dimension-dependent constant.
-Like electrons, the phonon THE has intrinsic contribution from phonon Berry curvature~\cite{qin2012berry,Zhang2010Nov} and extrinsic contribution from skew scattering and side-jump~\cite{chen2020enhanced}.
+Like electrons, the phonon thermal hall effect also has intrinsic contribution from phonon Berry curvature~\cite{qin2012berry,Zhang2010Nov} and extrinsic contribution from skew scattering and side-jump~\cite{chen2020enhanced}.
 However, it has been found that the intrinsic effect is usually orders of magnitude smaller than experimental observations.
 These experimental observations call for further theoretical study of the coupling between phonons and their embedded environments~\cite{chen2022large,li2023phonon,zhang2019thermal,grissonnanche2019giant}.